rancher/opni-docs/docs/setup/gpu.md

 3. 10_operator.yaml
 4. 20_cluster.yaml

-You are almost done!
-Now, the only thing you need to do is setup the [log adapter](https://github.com/rancher/opni/tree/main/deploy/examples/logAdapters).
+The only thing you need to do is setup the [log adapter](https://github.com/rancher/opni/tree/main/deploy/examples/logAdapters).
 Depending on your environment, run the appropriate yaml file.
 For example if you are using an RKE cluster, run the following command to apply the log adapter for RKE:
 ```